xcart/xcart-docs/_pages/kb_en/look_and_feel/theme_tweaker/template_editor.md

 We are always at your disposal!
 {% endnote %}

-## How to change an element's position?
+## How to Change the Position of an Element

 We'll take an Invoice page as an example.
 You can use the tips from this article to make an invoice look different for a customer and an admin.